Humberd/blog/site/content/typescript-this-static-typing/index.md

                 ~~~~~~~~~
 ```

-This is why I described `this` as a "pseudo parameter, because it might look it's a parameter, but in fact it is just a hint to TypeScript.
+This is why I described `this` as a pseudo parameter, because it might look it's a parameter, but in fact it is just a hint to TypeScript.

 See you around.